Dr. Sophia Ro

 Office: BC A208

-Festival.
-Ms. Ro’s interest in Baroque music led her to join the Early Music program at the University of North Texas and the UNT Collegium.
-While in this program, she studied with Cynthia Roberts and performed at various chamber music recitals, master classes, and music festivals such as the International Baroque Institute at Longy and the Boston Early Music Festival.
+Her participation in summer music festivals includes the Aspen Music Festival, Aria Music Festival, the Texas Music Festival, and the Summit Music Festival.
+Dr. Ro’s interest in Baroque music led her to pursue an Early Music minor degree at the University of North Texas.
+There she studied Baroque violin with Cynthia Roberts and actively performed in the UNT Collegium, chamber music recitals, master classes, and music festivals such as the International Baroque Institute at Longy and the Boston Early Music Festival.

 While studying in Texas, Dr. Ro has served as Guest Concertmaster and as Principal Second Violin with the Sherman Symphony Orchestra.
 She has also been an active recitalist and chamber musician in the Dallas-Fort Worth area as well as a regular member of the Plano Symphony Orchestra, the Irving Symphony Orchestra, and the San Angelo Symphony Orchestra.
 Dr. Ro also held a private teaching studio, and many of her students participated in the All-State Orchestra at TMEA, GDYO and won local competitions.